Timothaus Shallita: Bibliography

 At the time when Archbishop Timothaus Mar Shallita was consecrated, there was only a small division.
-But today, a huge split has emerged, caused by the fact that two patriarchs claim to lead one Assyrian church and people.
+But a huge split has emerged, caused by the fact that two patriarchs claim to lead one Assyrian church and people.
 Nevertheless, Timothaus Mar Shallita, who disapproves of the division into two parts, has tried to unite the church and the people by negotiating with both Patriarchs.

 Timothaus Mar Shallita speaks in Assyrian Neo-Aramaic, Arabic, Kurdish, German, and English.

-Refugee Aid
+Refugee aid

-For many years Assyrian refugees have been writing to Timothaus Mar Shallita in search for help from persecution.
-In 1978, the archbishop lived in the monastery of Pandely in Greece for a few months where he supported about 8000 Assyrians who had fled to Greece with the help of the United Nations and the Red Cross.
+For many years, Assyrian refugees have been writing to Timothaus Mar Shallita in search of help from persecution.
+In 1978, the archbishop lived in the monastery of Pandely in Greece for a few months where he supported about 8,000 Assyrians who had fled to Greece with the help of the United Nations and the Red Cross.
 He had talked to the Greek government beforehand in order to arrange possible housing and working places for the refugees, who not only fled from Iraq but also from Iran, Lebanon and Syria.

-In 1983 he headed to Italy, again to support the approximately 2000 refugees and to improve their situation.
+In 1983, he headed to Italy, again to support the approximately 2,000 refugees and to improve their situation.
 Thereafter, he went to France to continue his mission.
 In 1991, he arrived in Turkey to visit the ten Assyrian refugees camps accompanied by staff members of the UNHCR.
 Silopi was one of these camps.
-Before his arrival, Timothaus Mar Shallita had received a list with the name of over 40000 refugees, asking him for help.
-While visiting all of the camps, he informed himself about their situation.
-Afterwards, he talked to the Turkish administration and succeeded in gathering the Assyrian refugees into two camps instead of ten and also insisting on accommodation in houses and no longer in tents for he worried about the health and the lives of the weaker and older refugees as the harsh East Anatolian winter was not far away.
+Before his arrival, Timothaus Mar Shallita had received a list with the name of over 40,000 refugees, asking him for help.
+Afterwards, he talked to the Turkish administration and succeeded in gathering the Assyrian refugees into two camps instead of ten and also insisting on accommodation in houses and no longer in tents, as the harsh East Anatolian winter was not far away.

-After this problem was addressed, he started negotiations with the ambassadors of many nations.
-Months before his travel to Turkey, Timothaus Mar Shallita had already informed them about the situation of the Assyrians including the Chaldeans by introducing for the first time this ethnic minority, for most countries did not know that the Assyrians still existed.
+After that, he started negotiations with the ambassadors of many nations.
+Months before his travel to Turkey, Timothaus Mar Shallita had already informed them about the situation of the Assyrians by introducing for the first time this ethnic minority, for most countries did not know that the Assyrians still existed.
 In these negotiations, he succeeded in talks and thousands of Assyrians were admitted as refugees in European countries.